CyVerse-learning-materials/learning-materials-home/docs/de/using_apps.md

 You can navigate between pages and change how many apps are listed on a page by using the < or > controls at the bottom of the page.

-By default, the Apps view displays "Featured Apps" which are interactive.
+By default, the Apps view displays "**Featured Apps**" which are interactive.

-All "Public Apps" are available to you.
+All "**Public Apps**" are available to you.

 With hundreds of apps and sometimes many versions of an app in the DE, you may want to view a subset of all available apps.
 There are two ways to do this.

 First, in the upper left corner of the [![apps]{width="25"} Apps](https://de.cyverse.org/apps){target=_blank} view, the currently active subset of apps is shown as the primary filter.